chenxi1228/chenxi1228.github.io/index.md

 ## Publications
 - **DTFormer: A Transformer-Based Method for Discrete-Time Dynamic Graph Representation Learning.** CIKM'24 [[For more detail](https://github.com/chenxi1228/DTFormer)]
+- **ST-ECP: A Novel Spatial-Temporal Framework for Energy Consumption Prediction of Vehicle Trajectory.** CIKM'24 [[For more detail](https://dl.acm.org/doi/abs/10.1145/3627673.3679807)]
 - **Towards Adaptive Neighborhood for Advancing Temporal Interaction Graph Modeling.** KDD'24 [[For more detail](https://arxiv.org/abs/2406.11891)]
 - **Prompt learning on temporal interaction graphs.** arXiv [[For more detail](https://arxiv.org/abs/2402.06326)]
 - **SPEED: Streaming Partition and Parallel Acceleration for Temporal Interaction Graph Embedding.** arXiv [[For more detail](https://arxiv.org/abs/2308.14129)]